Back to all posts

 Buyer personas could benefit every business that sells the same product to more than one customer.
 Understanding the buyer's profile is mandatory for those who aim for exponential growth by targeting a non-trivial market.

-How to Find Interviewees for Researching Buyer Personas
+How to Find Interviewees for Your Buyer Persona Research

 Contact your immediate circle of friends, colleagues, and even relatives.